 Understanding the most common types of pharmaceutical industry fraud reported by whistleblowers

 The pharmaceutical industry influences doctors’ prescribing habits, especially in the US.
 Drug manufacturers and distributors may pay unlawful kickbacks to physicians or others in the form of sham “consulting fees,” luxury vacations, and expensive meals in exchange for increased prescriptions of the company’s drugs.

 Clinical trials manipulation/fraud against the Food and Drug Administration (FDA)

 Drug manufacturers must obtain FDA approval before marketing a new drug.
 The FDA approves new drugs proven safe, effective, and properly labelled following extensive preclinical and clinical testing and analysis, which results in a wealth of data regarding the drug’s safety, efficacy, pharmacology and toxicology.
 The FDA relies on the accuracy of the data that drug manufacturers submit in New Drug Applications (NDAs).
 Pharmaceutical companies that make false statements to the FDA, omit relevant data in NDAs, or otherwise misrepresent the safety or efficacy of drugs in clinical trials can be subject to False Claims Act (FCA) liability.
-The same is true of drug companies who pay researchers to falsify clinical trial data.
+The same is true of drug companies that pay researchers to falsify clinical trial data.

 Off-label marketing/Food Drug and Cosmetic Act (FDCA) violation

 Pharmaceutical companies may not promote their drugs for uses, doses, or populations not specifically approved by the FDA as safe and effective.
 Such “off-label” marketing and promotion violates the FCA.
 This could include, for example, if a drug is approved for use in treating severe psychiatric disorders, and the drug company’s sales representatives promote it for widespread use in calming elderly patients in nursing homes.